 The Number type has exactly 18437736874454810627 (that is, $2^{64}-2^{53}+3$ ) values, representing the doubleprecision 64-bit format IEEE 754 values as specified in the IEEE Standard for Binary Floating-Point Arithmetic, except that the 9007199254740990 (that is, $2^{53}-2$ ) distinct "Not-a-Number" values of the IEEE Standard are represented in ECMAScript as a single special NaN value.
-(Note that the NaN value is produced by the program expression NaN, assuming that the globally defined variable NaN has not been altered by program execution.)
+(Note that the NaN value is produced by the program expression NaN.)
 In some implementations, external code might be able to detect a difference between various Non-a-Number values, but such behaviour is implementation-dependent; to ECMAScript code, all NaN values are indistinguishable from each other.

 There are two other special values, called positive Infinity and negative Infinity.
 For brevity, these values are also referred to for expository purposes by the symbols $+\infty$ and $-\infty$ , respectively.
-(Note that these two infinite number values are produced by the program expressions +Infinity (or simply Infinity) and -Infinity, assuming that the globally defined variable Infinity has not been altered by program execution.)
+(Note that these two infinite number values are produced by the program expressions +Infinity (or simply Infinity) and -Infinity.)

 The other 18437736874454810624 (that is, $2^{64}-2^{53}$ ) values are called the finite numbers.
-Half of these are positive numbers and half are negative numbers for every finite positive number there is a corresponding negative number having the same magnitude.
+Half of these are positive numbers and half are negative numbers; for every finite positive number there is a corresponding negative number having the same magnitude.